denoland/std/decoders/README.md

 );
 ```

-For more flexibility, you can create a new decoder from scratch using either the `Decoder` or `PromiseDecoder` constructors (see the [working with promises](#Working-with-promises) section for a description of the differences between `Decoder` and `PromiseDecoder`).
+For more flexibility, you can create a new decoder from scratch using either the `Decoder` or `AsyncDecoder` constructors (see the [working with promises](#Working-with-promises) section for a description of the differences between `Decoder` and `AsyncDecoder`).
 To make a new decoder from scratch, simply pass a custom decode function to the `Decoder` constructor.
 A decode function is a function which receives a value and returns a `DecodeSuccess` object on success and an array of `DecodeError` objects on failure.

 Example: